 Additionally, there is no longer any need to maintain stores of chemicals to wash clothing and bedding.
 With fewer chemicals, that also means there is less need for multiple rinse cycles.
 With ozonation, the wash and rinse cycle are essentially combined into one.
 Increased use of ozone systems will do a lot to reduce water consumption throughout society.

-Since there is no need to heat the water in the wash cycle to activate the cleaning chemicals, businesses will also save money on energy spent in heating large amounts of water — a substantial cost.
+Since there is no need to heat the water in the wash cycle to activate the cleaning chemicals, businesses will also save money on energy spent on heating large amounts of water — a substantial cost.
 After installing their ozonation system, some laundromat owners have reported a 40 to 50 percent reduction in monthly utility costs.
-Customers also benefit from the ozonation system in more ways than one.
+Customers also benefit from the ozone system in more ways than one.
 First, fabrics come out thoroughly sanitized.
 Secondly, the amount of time it takes to wash a load is reduced, which will save customers time waiting for loads to finish.

 And last, ozone has natural fabric softening qualities.
 This is thanks to its effectiveness at breaking down calcium, which can build up in washes over time.
 The reactive nature of ozone also helps break down other hard deposits in the fabric, whether from sweat, deodorant, or soil.
 In combination with the shorter wash cycles, ozone washes will ultimately increase fabric life.

-Ozone laundry is a win-win
+Aqueous Ozone laundry is a win-win

 Thanks to numerous benefits to customers such as improved wash quality and cost reductions to business owners, ozone for professional laundry is a no-brainer.
 Many traditional laundry businesses will continue to use a mix of chemicals to wash and disinfect laundry, but ozone systems are becoming the new standard and will eventually replace chemicals in the laundry cycle.
 As a business owner, your wallet will thank you for it, and as a citizen of the world, the Earth will as well.